Mirotic, Davis lead Pelicans to blowout win over Suns - Philly

 The Suns cut the Pelicans' lead to 11 in the second quarter, but couldn't get closer in the first half.

-Jackson took a forceful elbow from Holiday to his jaw and hit the floor on a drive with 3:20 to go.
-Jackson was called for a foul, and the Suns bench protested vehemently enough that veteran Jared Dudley was ejected seven seconds later.
+Jackson took an elbow from Holiday to his jaw and hit the floor on a drive with 3:20 to go, and the Suns bench protested vehemently enough that veteran Jared Dudley was ejected seven seconds later.

-"They (officials) said 'We missed the call, we blew the call, but there was nothing flagrant about it,'" Suns coach Jay Triano said.

 Davis scored 14 points in the second quarter, 10 over the final 1:38 before halftime, and New Orleans led 63-46.